chadmaeshiro/chadmaeshiro.github.io/essays/AI.md

 Using AI to write code has many weaknesses, which influences me to not use the code that ChatGPT produces.
 In order for AI to produce workable code, you have to make sure you give clear, detailed instructions.
 If not, you get code that won’t always work the way it intended to.
 For example, if you want to create a Form, you have to be sure that you explain what language you want to use, what framework to implement, the aesthetics of it, etc. Without these minor details, you don’t get the result you were hoping for.
 Luckily, this forces us to do the work ourselves when we fall into asking AI to do it for us.

 11. Documenting code
 There was rarely a use case where I needed AI to document code for me.

+12. Quality assurance
-Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>” I never used ChatGPT to fix my code for me because it feels like cheating your way out of learning.
+I never used ChatGPT to fix my code for me because it feels like cheating your way out of learning.
 If I am desperately in need of an answer, I consult Stack Overflow for answers.
 For ESLint errors within my code, IntelliJ itself handles the issues really well by providing options to fix the ESLint errors directly on the code editor.
 This convenience prevents me from using outside technology such as ChatGPT to fix ESLint errors.

 ##Impact on Learning and Understanding